Martin – St Martin’s Church

 History

-The early Gothic church was built in the 1270s on the site of an older Romanesque rotunda from the 12th century and an even older cemetery from the 11th century.
-The village of Martin was mentioned in 1284 and then the church must already exist.
+The early Gothic church was built in the 1270s, on the site of an older Romanesque rotunda from the 12th century, strongly influenced by the architecture of the Premonstratensian monastery in Kláštor pod Znievom.
+When the village of Martin was recorded in documents in 1284 (“Villa Sancti Martini”), the church was probably already functioning at that time.
+It was first mentioned in documents in 1315.

-During the Gothic period, the church was rebuilt and extended many times.
-In the mid-fourteenth century, the vaults above the nave were finished, and in the 50s and 60s of the 15th century, the building was repaired after Martin burned down in 1433.
-A little later, construction began on the northern chapel, which was completed in 1523.
-The architectural development of the building practically ended in the 17th century with the addition of a western Renaissance porch.
+In the Gothic period, the church was rebuilt and expanded many times.
+In the mid-fourteenth century, vaults over the nave were founded, and in the 1450s and 1460s, the building was repaired after Martin was burnt down in 1433.
+After the repairs were completed, which included raising of the tower, around 1482 the aisle or the southern chapel was built.
+A little later, the construction of the northern aisle (chapel) began, which was completed in 1523.
+In the early modern period, the architectural development of the building ended with the addition of the Renaissance west porch in the 17th century.

-In the eighteenth and nineteenth centuries, the church suffered from fires several times, including in 1718, 1843 and 1881, requiring reconstruction and minor corrections.
-During the renovation after the fire in 1881, the wall around the church was removed and replaced with a new one four years later.
-At the beginning of the 20th century, the building received a new roof.
-Repairs were also carried out in 1981-1988.
+In the 18th and 19th centuries, the church burned several times, including in 1718, 1843, 1871 and 1881.
+In 1871, during the fire of the main altar, the Gothic wall paintings in the chancel were damaged.
+During the renovation after the fire of 1881, the wall around the church was removed, and was replaced four years later with a new one.
+At the beginning of the 20th century, the building received a new roof, and the last major renovation works were carried out in 1981-1988.

 Architecture

-The original church was a single-nave building with a straight-ended chancel on the eastern side, a small tower in the west (raised after 1433) and a sacristy added a little later on the northern side.
-In the first years of the 16th century, a northern and southern chapels were built.
+The original church was an aisleless building with a narrower and lower than the nave, straight ended chancel on the eastern side, a small tower in the west with a gallery in the ground floor and a quadrilateral sacristy added a little later on the northern side.
+In the fifteenth century, the tower was raised, and a chapel or aisle was added on the north side of the nave.
+In the first years of the 16th century, the body of the church was enlarged by the southern aisle.

-Inside, a single presbytery bay was topped with a cross vault with ribs fastened with a small boss with an eight-petalled rose and falling in the corners onto quite massive shafts with capitals.
-The cross-ribbed vault of the nave was set on low-hung corbels.
-Originally there was a gallery in its western part.
-Late Gothic chapels were opened to the nave with large arcades.
+Inside, a single bay of the chancel was crowned with a cross vault, of wedge-shaped ribs fastened with a small boss with an eight-petalled rose, and springing from the corners from quite massive shafts with capitals.
+The cross-rib vault of the nave was set on low-hanging corbels.
+In its western part, there was originally a gallery.
+The late Gothic chapels were opened to the nave with large arcades and covered with vaults.

 show this monument on map